- ICH GCP

 Time Frame: Immediately prior to and within 60 minutes after the intervention.

-While measuring ankle dorsiflexion torque, we will also record surface electromyography (EMG) from the tibialis anterior muscle during each contraction.
+While measuring ankle dorsiflexion torque, the investigators will also record surface electromyography (EMG) from the tibialis anterior muscle during each contraction.

 Immediately prior to and within 60 minutes after the intervention.